-This item is for City Council consideration of a policy which governs the issuance of Resolutions of Support or No Objection for applicants seeking Low Income Housing Tax Credits (LIHTC) from the Texas Department of Housing and Community Affairs (TDHCA).
+This item includes a staff briefing on a policy which governs the issuance of Resolutions of Support or No Objection for applicants seeking Low Income Housing Tax Credits (LIHTC) from the Texas Department of Housing and Community Affairs (TDHCA).

 This policy outlines the scoring criteria to be used for considering applications as well as the minimum requirements in order to be granted a Resolution of Support or No Objection.
 The recommended criteria are designed to ensure fairness in evaluating applications while also ensuring adequate resident notification of proposed LIHTC developments.